 What is bodily injury liability?

 It’s one of two types of liability insurance.
-The other is property damage liability coverage, which pays for any damage you cause to the other driver’s car.
+Another is property damage liability coverage, which pays for any damage you cause to the other driver’s car.

 Generally, a minimum amount of both types of liability insurance is a requirement in states.